ST10256074/BCA2-POE/README.md

 1. Clone the Repository
     Using Git or Github you can clone the repo using the url
-2. Open the Project File (.sln) in Visual Studio
-    Open a solution file or project file using visual studio
+2. Open the Project File (.sln) in Visual Studio (Microsoft Learn, 2024) Open a solution file or project file using visual studio
 3. Run the project
     Using the green arrow at the top of the page.